 Most of the business transactions you conduct as an agent will be out of the office and only a few processes are completed in the office.

 If you can, you could let your target market be in close proximity to the location of your office.

 Oftentimes, a real estate agent’s office space is not in the same physical location as the target market or the property itself.

 Where a physical location office may tie you down to a particular market, as a startup business, you need to be flexible and adapt to market changes easily.

 For a start, you do not need to hire an employee for the sake of profit maximization.
 As you grow, you definitely need office space, at least for your employees.
 Most people that work with real estate agents are employed as contractors.

-On the other hand, the customary marketing is reaching out to people physically.
+On the other hand, customary marketing is reaching out to people physically.

 You should also find a brokerage where real estate agents work.
-Ensure you join the association of realtor and pay your dues.
+Ensure you join the association of realtors and pay your dues.

 Yes, you want to be successful.
 However, you’re so busy worrying about how hard the certification will be that you haven’t considered that you have the tools to pass.